 Often UX and UI are being used interchangeably.

 In a way, UI and UX are connected.
 It is hard to work on one design without considering the other.
-UX design is more effortless and natural to the end user whereas the UI design relies on more aesthetically pleasing factors of the interface.
+UX design is more effortless and natural to the end-user.
+Whereas the UI design relies on more aesthetically pleasing factors of the interface.
 UX is the structure of the app or website, but the UI is what the user interacts with.
 Do not fall into the trap of thinking that your app will be able to work great because it looks great

 Collecting Feedback Too Soon

 Collecting feedback too soon for your product app or website may just backfire.
 According to studies, it attracts more negative reviews than positive reviews.
-People just love turning a matter over and over again before they arrive at a conclusion Let users just go through a full experience before asking for their opinion.
+People just love turning a matter over and over again before they arrive at a conclusion.
+Let users just go through the full experience before asking for their opinion.
 If you want fair feedback, then wait for some time.
 Otherwise, you might just annoy them.

 As you have seen there are various factors to be noted and taken care of for getting a better UI and UX.
-It is essential that we do not ignore the fact that UI and UX together stands for an improved and seamless experience for the user when using any app or website or software.
-If you’re looking to hire UI/UX designers for your project then do contact us at email@example.com.
+It is essential that we do not ignore the fact that UI and UX together stand for an improved and seamless experience for the user when using any app or website or software.
+If you’re looking to hire UI/UX designers for your project then do contact us at firstname.lastname@example.org.
 We have the most talented and experienced designers ready to onboard for your business project.